JoshPatlingrao/Simulating-a-Home-Network/README.md

 - Run 'no shutdown' to enable the interface.
 - Switch to GigaBit Interface 0/1 using 'int(erface) g0/1' and repeat the steps until G0/2.

+### Manually Configure Interfaces
+Modern CISCO devices would automatically configure port settings based on the interface it's connected to, but there may be times where the port needs to be configured manually.
+- Select the router and go into Global Configuration mode.
+- Select port G0/0.
+In the case of this project, both MySwitch and Router are connected through their GigaBit ports.
+- Run command 'speed 1000' top set the speed to 1000 megabits, equivalent to the Gigabit speed the ports are caopable of.
+- Run command 'duplex full' since switches are capable of running half, rather than a hub which can only use half duplex.
+  - This specific configuration will cauise the protocol status to be down due to the mismatch.
+The MySwitch G0/1 port doesn't automatically update and needs to be configured manually to match the full duplex of the G0/0 interface of the router.

+### Disable Unused Interfaces
+It is good security practise to disable ports/interfaces that are not in use to prevent attackers from using them to their advantage.
+- Go to MySW and go to CLI tab.
+  - In its current state the only interfaces that are in use are F0/1, F0/2, F0/3 and G0/1.
+- Go into Global Configuration mode and run command 'int(erface) range f0/4 - 24' to simultaneously access all fast ports that are not in use.
+- Enter reason for being disabled, 'desc ## Not in use ##'
+- Run 'shutdown' to disable the specified range of interfaces.
+- Repeat these steps for G0/2 port.
 ## Summary